The Feldenkrais Method®

 This system was devised by Russian scientist and black belt Dr. Moshe Feldenkrais[4] in the 1960s.
 In order to overcome a chronic knee injury, Dr. Feldenkrais combined his knowledge of physics, body mechanics, neurology, learning theory and psychology to create an innovative system of mind-body integration.

-A qualified Feldenkrais practitioner must complete three to four years of training and are held to internationally recognised training standards, and required to maintain certification by fulfilling annual education and professional practice requirements.
+A qualified Feldenkrais practitioner must complete three to four years of training, be held to internationally recognised training standards, and maintain certification by fulfilling annual education and professional practice requirements.

 Benefits of the Feldenkrais Method®

-The aim of The Feldenkrais Method® is to enhance awareness, movement and overall wellbeing for a more fulfilling life.
+The Feldenkrais Method® aims to enhance awareness, movement and overall well-being for a more fulfilling life.

 The modality has some high-profile advocates who found it eased pain, supported rehabilitation and improved performance.